Quantitative estimates: How well does the discrete Fourier transform approximate the Fourier transform on $\mathbb{R}$: Minimal requirements for convergence

-In this section we investigate under which conditions the error $E^{[n]}_h(f)$ tends to zero.
-Although this question may not be of practical value, it is of fundamental interest to know for which function class the Fourier transform can be successfully approximated by the discrete Fourier transform.
-We answer this question for the norm $\sqrt{p} \| \hat{f}_{\frac{1}{p},n} - \mathcal{F} f_{h,n} \|_\infty$ representing the pointwise error.
+In this section we aim to identify the weakest conditions under which the Fourier transform can be successfully approximated by the discrete Fourier transform.
+Although this question may not be of immediate practical value, it is a fundamental question of intrinsic mathematical interest.